-This effort marks a significant departure from past planning efforts.
-Because sector development plans have historically been done in isolation from each other, it has proved difficult to apply valuable lessons to other areas of the city.
+One benefit of this ongoing planning cycle is that the City will be able to apply valuable lessons learned in one area to other areas of the city.
 Instead of reacting to immediate crises, the process is intended to be proactive - like a wellness check before symptoms of illness appear.
 It is also intentionally designed to accommodate all areas of the city, learning from each and extending the benefits to all.